syafuso/syafuso.github.io/_posts/2017-06-11-review-dial-window-demystified.markdown

 Cheap to buy but hard to break, acrylic was the first material used in standard issue military watches.

-{% include product-rating.html content="Overall Rating:7, Shatter Resistance:4, Vickers Hardness Range:10" %}
+{% include product-rating.html content="Overall Rating:7, Scratch Resistance:4, Shatter Resistance:10" %}
 <p class="product-image"><img src="/images/posts/watches/wargame-theory-review-window-demystified-watch-1.jpg" alt="Armitron Watch With Acrylic Window"></p>

 __THE GOOD__ Among each of the options for window glass, you can’t beat acrylic for its flexibility.
 It’s more shatter resistant than even the most expensive materials and scratches can even be buffed out with toothpaste.